-Maryland law does not specifically allow the practice, regardless of what such offshore sites might claim online.
+Maryland law does not explicitly allow the practice, regardless of what such offshore sites might claim online.

-Casino sites like Bovada, America’s Cardroom and BetOnline are based in countries outside the US.
-As a catch-all term, we refer to these outfits as “offshore” casinos.
-They offer all manner of casino games, but there is no law on the books in Maryland that allows them to do so.
+Casino sites like Bovada, America’s Cardroom, and BetOnline are based outside the US.
+As a catch-all term, they are referred to as “offshore” casinos.
+They offer casino games, but no Maryland law allows them to do so.

-The reason that they are able to operate, though, is because there’s no law specifically prohibiting them, either.
-So they can claim that they are not running afoul of any law in the state.
+They can operate because they are outside the jurisdiction of the U.S. and there’s no law specifically prohibiting them.
+Without a law prohibiting offshore casinos, they can claim that they are not running afoul of any law in the state.

-Because offshore casino sites operate from outside the United States, they do not have to follow US law.
-Were you to encounter any disputes with such a site, your options for seeking redress would be limited.
-The site could refuse to issue you a withdrawal, lock your account or simply close up shop, and there would be nothing you could do about it.
+Because offshore casino sites operate outside the United States, they do not have to follow US laws.
+If you encounter any disputes with such a site, your options for redress are limited.
+The site could refuse to issue you a withdrawal, lock your account, or close up shop, and there would be nothing you could do about it.

-Finally, even if the site’s ownership does endeavor to operate fairly, it may not properly protect your information.
-Remember, you have to provide personal and banking details in order to play.
-The bottom line is that you shouldn’t risk your financial security or identity over a $5 bet on a virtual blackjack table.
+Finally, even if the site’s ownership does endeavor to operate fairly, it may not adequately protect your information.
+Remember, you have to provide personal and banking details to play.
+You shouldn’t risk your financial security or identity over a $5 bet on an offshore blackjack table.

 Problem gambling support in Maryland

-Most Maryland gamblers can place their wagers and emerge none the worse for wear.
-Unfortunately, there are also people in the state who gamble to an unhealthy degree.
+Most Maryland gamblers can place their bet and emerge none the worse for wear.
+Unfortunately, some people in the state gamble to an unhealthy degree.
 Thankfully, Maryland allocates government resources to address problem gambling.

-In fact, the law requires that each casino in the state pays hundreds of dollars for each game that it offers on its floor to fund responsible gambling efforts.
+The law requires that each casino in the state pays hundreds of dollars for each game it offers on its floor to fund responsible gambling efforts.
 As a result, you can get help in Maryland without spending a dime of your own money.
-Your best resource is the Maryland Center of Excellence on Problem Gambling.
+Your best resource is the Maryland Center of Excellence on Problem Gambling (MCEPG).

-This organization, which is part of the University of Maryland School of Medicine, can help connect you with counseling, peer support groups and educational resources about how to control your gambling.
+This organization, part of the University of Maryland School of Medicine, can help connect you with counseling, peer support groups, and educational resources about controlling your gambling.
 All services are free, including referrals to counselors and treatment from the counselors.
 You can either visit the website for the MCEPG through the link above, or you can call/text 1-800-GAMBLER (1-800-426-2537) to speak to a trained referral specialist.
 The phone line is open 24 hours a day, seven days a week.